-- Evaluate treatment safety and efficacy of COX-2 Inhibitors for the management of chronic pain. - Explain how to interpret current literature regarding the benefits and burdens of medicinal versus recreational cannabis. - Appropriately apply the CDC guidelines for prescribing opioids for chronic pain.
+- Evaluate treatment safety and efficacy of COX-2 Inhibitors for the management of chronic pain. - Interpret current literature regarding the benefits and burdens of medicinal versus recreational cannabis. - Appropriately apply the CDC guidelines for prescribing opioids for chronic pain.

 The Facts